LittleGreyCells/escheme/README.md

 escheme is implemented in C++11, using a modest set of language features exploiting class initialization/finalization semantics for deferred execution and cleanup.
 Templates are used for control stack and argument stack implementation.
-Exceptions replace the standard library's setjmp/longjmp, while honoring C++ block finalization.
+Exceptions are used for non-local returns, while honoring C++ block finalization.

 ### Content